Motor Vehicle Accidents

 • Past and future care (approval required from the CTP insurer and rigorous assessment to determine needs and level of care)

-Note: If negligence proceedings are commenced, you are only entitled to a lump sum of pain and suffering and past and future financial loss only if you have more than minor or soft tissue injuries.
+Note: If negligence proceedings are commenced, you are only entitled to make a claim for pain and suffering and past and future financial loss only if you have more than minor or soft tissue injuries.
 This does not apply to injuries prior to 1 December 2017.

 There are strict time limits in making a motor accident claim, so if you think you may be entitled to compensation contact our office to book your free consultation.